nicholas-johnson/nicholasjohnson.com/src/pages/posts/why-you-should-sometimes-use-mongo.md

 layout: "../../layouts/BlogPost.astro"
 course_sidebar: :mongo
 date: "2015-07-17"
+preview: "Mongo has taken some heavy flak, particularly from the SQL crowd.
+It's missing a few features, has bugs, and does things in an unfamiliar way.
+If your data is tree shaped, you like JavaScript, and you can live without transactions, it might still be the right tool."
 ---

 I should start out by saying that I have no axe to grind here.
 I'm just a guy who enjoys learning things and using new technology.